-- 32. Following paragraphs 7.7 (a) and (b), 7.9-7.10 and Appendix F of the Guidance Notes and also paragraph 50 of the General Panel Guidelines, submitting units are required to provide a narrative account in each case study that should be coherent, clearly explaining the relationship between the research and impact, and the nature of the changes or benefits arising. - 33.
-Each impact case study should include appropriate evidence and indicators that support the claims for the impact achieved, including who and what has/have benefitted, when the impact occurs/occurred, and the relationship between the case study and how it has/had sustained further innovation and impact.
-Individual case studies may draw on various evidence and indicators, which may take different forms depending on the type of impact. - 34.
-Examples are provided in Table B to illustrate potential evidence or indicators that may be mostly relevant to the Biology Panel.
+32. Following paragraphs 7.7 (a) and (b), 7.9-7.10 and Appendix F of the Guidance Notes and also paragraph 51 of the General Panel Guidelines, submitting units are required to provide a narrative account in each case study that should be coherent, clearly explaining the relationship between the research and impact(s), and the nature of the changes or benefits arising.

+33. Each impact case study should include appropriate evidence and indicators that support the claims for the impact achieved, including who and what has/have benefitted, when the impact occurs/occurred, and the relationship between the case study and how it has/had sustained further innovation and impact.
+Individual case studies may draw on various evidence and indicators, which may take different forms depending on the type of impact.
+Continued impact case studies, if submitted, should follow the guidance provided in paragraph 48 of the General Panel Guidelines.
+The impact described in all case studies submitted must have already occurred, and case studies based on potential future impact (i.e. impact which has not occurred) will be graded as unclassified.

+34. Examples are provided in Table B to illustrate potential evidence or indicators that may be mostly relevant to the Electrical & Electronic Engineering Panel.
 These examples are not intended to be exhaustive.
 Equally, there is no implication of priority or importance in the ordering of examples in the list.